marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/07.Learnings-and-Possible-Improvements/LEARNINGS.md

 ## DB Subnet Requirements

-While trying to create the RDS Database and the Database Subnet with Terraform, it turned out that the Database Subnet needs to be places in at least two different subnets which are located in at least two different Availability Zones.
+While trying to create the RDS Database and the Database Subnet with Terraform, it turned out that the Database Subnet needs to be placed in at least two different subnets which are located in at least two different Availability Zones.
 Before I was able to create the RDS Database, I had to create a second subnet.

 -----